huzaifac137/React-Eshop-Using-Firebase-Redux-and-Stripe./README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## `npm install`

-Use this to install all dependencies required in this project.
-Must be done in case you want to run this project

 ### `npm test`